arnab39/equiadapt/CONTRIBUTING.md

    and start making changes.
 Never work on the main branch!

 2. Start your work on this branch.
-Don't forget to add [docstrings] to new functions, modules and classes, especially if they are part of public APIs.
+Don't forget to add [docstrings] to the new functions, modules and classes, especially if they are part of [equiadapt].

-3. Add yourself to the list of contributors in `AUTHORS.rst`.

-4. When you’re done editing, do:
+3. When you’re done editing, do:

    ```
    git add <MODIFIED FILES>